jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 Across the courthouse lobby, Ethan and Jordan were running the same gauntlet.
 The protesters were louder for Ethan—"UNGRATEFUL SON" and "HOCKEY OVER HORMONES" and, bizarrely, "THINK OF YOUR FATHER."

 "Your dad hired people to protest against you," Jordan muttered as they pushed through.
-"That's a new level of messed up."
+"That's a new level of messed up, man."

 "That's Robert Price for you.
 Go big on the manipulation or go home."